-When teaching students about identity, we often begin the class with something called the iceberg exercise.
-Recall that icebergs typically have only a small portion of their mass above the water where it’s visible.
-The majority of the iceberg, in whatever form it takes, is below the surface of the water and usually out of sight.
-If you’re trying to navigate around it, you have to make some guesses and just hope you aren’t wrong.
+To understand identity, look at it through the view of the iceberg exercise.
+Icebergs typically have a small portion of their mass visible above the water.
+The majority of the iceberg, in whatever form it takes, is below the surface of the water, out of sight.
+If you’re trying to navigate around it, you have to make some guesses and hope you aren’t wrong.

-So let’s assume I’m an iceberg.
-You’ve just met me and really only in one professional context.
+Assume that we have just met and that I am an iceberg.
+You’ve only met me in one professional context.
 You have some visual information, but what’s below the surface?
-Come on.
-Take a chance; start making some guesses.
-What are your guesses?
-So what do students say?
-They start off safe.
+Take a chance and start making some guesses.
+What are they?
+Using this exercise with my students, they start off safe.
 I’m male.
 Check.
-I’m tall.
-Yes.
-6’5”.
+I’m tall—6’5”.
 I’m Caucasian.
-Well, not entirely true, but mostly true.
+Not entirely true, but mostly true.

 My first job?
-Bus boy at the Grand Ole Opry, where I had dreams of one day meeting Dolly Parton.
+Bus boy at the Grand Ole Opry, where I had dreams of meeting Dolly Parton.

 How accurate were they?
 Terrible.
-My Dad was an appliance delivery and repair man for Sears, and my Mom worked all sorts of jobs, including babysitting and cashiering at Walmart.
-Neither were able to go to college.
+My Dad was an appliance delivery and repairman for Sears, and my Mom worked all sorts of jobs, including babysitting and cashiering at Walmart.
+Neither was able to go to college.
 We probably would have been considered middle or even lower middle class.
 I went to a public high school where almost no one went out of state to college.
-In fact, when I told my guidance counselor I wanted to go to MIT he replied, “Well, you’ll like Memphis.
+When I told my guidance counselor I wanted to go to MIT he replied, “Well, you’ll like Memphis.
 It’s right nice.”
 My first job?
-Bus boy at the Grand Ole Opry, where I had dreams of one day meeting Dolly Parton.
+Busboy at the Grand Ole Opry, where I had dreams of meeting Dolly Parton.
 Of course, the point being, appearances can be deceiving.
 People are immensely complicated and interesting.
 Your job is to learn how to elicit each person’s story and savor it.
 What’s your story?
 What’s your identity?

-We’re going to look at identity, social support, socioeconomic status, work stress, and public health.
-But what are the elements of identity?
+What are the elements of identity?
 How do we perceive, change and build identity?
 How does identity affect our health?
 What are the pathways?
-It is certainly partly science, but you’ll learn that it’s both quantitative and qualitative.
-We need numeric data, but we also need stories.
-We also need narratives.
+Identity is composed of many elements, including social support, socioeconomic status, work stress, and public health.
+But It is certainly partly science, both quantitative and qualitative.
+We need numeric data, but we also need stories and narratives.

 Elements or characteristics of identity would include race, ethnicity, gender, age, sexual orientation, physical attributes, personality, political affiliations, religious beliefs, professional identities, and so on.

-So let’s think about some of the basics about individual identity.
-Identity is simply defined as the characteristics determining who or what a person or thing is.
-So elements or characteristics of identity would include race, ethnicity, gender, age, sexual orientation, physical attributes, personality, political affiliations, religious beliefs, professional identities, and so on.
-We belong to multiple groups at the same time.
+Individually, we belong to multiple groups at the same time.
 We may hold some traits more central to our identity than others, but not everyone holds that same value system.
-And in fact, what we value the most might change as we grow older.
+What we value the most might change as we grow older.
 This overlapping, interconnected aspect of identity is called intersectionality, the intersection of those different elements of our identity.
-It’s important to keep that in mind as we start digging deeper into how identity affects health.
+It’s important to keep that in mind as we dig deeper into how identity affects health.

 We know that our identities are somewhat fluid.
 Although some characteristics are stable, our height, our skin color, maybe even some personality traits, our identity develops over time.
-There are a number of different identity development stage theories, mostly concerned with race, that range from starting out saying, denial: I’m color blind, color just doesn’t matter; to immersion, I only want to be around people from the same race; to autonomy, and eventually to integration.
-In short we try to find our tribe while being able to connect with and to understand others.
+There are many different identity development stage theories, mostly concerned with race, that range from starting out expressing denial: I’m color blind, color just doesn’t matter; to immersion, I only want to be around people from the same race; to autonomy, and eventually to integration.
+In short, we try to find our tribe while being able to connect with and to understand others.

 Our tribe, of course, shares the same cultures.
-What is a culture?
-A culture is the collage of language, beliefs, traditions, codes of conduct, rules, membership, health beliefs that guide our daily lives.
+Culture is the collage of language, beliefs, traditions, codes of conduct, rules, membership, and health beliefs that guide our daily lives.
 Our culture influences our tastes, our food choices, sensations of pain and pleasure, and even how we love.
 Like identity, we can belong to many cultures at the same time, however, we can’t necessarily be competent in all of them.
-In fact, belonging to a culture doesn’t mean you’re competent or fully understand that particular culture either.
+Belonging to a culture doesn’t mean you’re competent or fully understand that particular culture either.

-Lest you think that culture and the study of culture is starting to sound awfully squishy, remember that science itself is a shared system of beliefs, practices, norms, expectations, and maybe even a special language, just like any other culture.
-It’s slippery to grasp because we are so immersed in it or as a student once told me, a fish doesn’t even know it’s wet.
+Lest you think that culture and the study of culture is unscientific or pseudoscience, remember that science itself is a shared system of beliefs, practices, norms, expectations, and maybe even a special language, just like any other culture.
+It’s slippery to grasp because we are so immersed in it.
+As a student once told me, a fish doesn’t even know it’s wet.

-I’d like to share some of the research done on culture and how they can substantially, but often implicitly, influence our behaviors.
-These were cross cultural studies done with U.S. western individuals, compared to Japanese and Korean individuals, with much of this work done by Nisbett and his colleagues.
+Research done on culture suggests how it can substantially, but often implicitly, influence our behaviors.
+They were cross-cultural studies done with U.S. western individuals, compared to Japanese and Korean individuals, with much of this work done by Nisbett and his colleagues.

 In the first study, westerners and Japanese were told to describe a fish tank.
-So they look at a fish tank, typical fish tank, rectangular, it has water, it has fish, and so on.
-Folks from the west talked about the biggest fish that was in the fish tank.
-The Japanese talked about the context.
-They talked about the bubbles; they talked about the aquatic plants; and they talked about the other fish.
+They look at a typical, rectangular fish tank with both water and fish in it.
+Westerners talked about the biggest fish that was in the fish tank.
+The Japanese talked about the context: they talked about the bubbles, the aquatic plants, and they talked about the other fish.

-So let’s look at identity development, and in order for that to develop, we need three things to happen.
-First we need some sort of categorization; there needs to be a sorting of some sort.
-We need identification.
-And we need comparison.
-So those three elements, categorization, identification, and comparison.
-Let’s talk about each of those.
+For identity to develop, we need three things to happen.
+First, we need some sort of categorization—there needs to be a sorting of some sort—we need identification, and we need comparison.

 …It’s a natural human inclination to make sense of things, to draw connections, to look for relationships.
 That’s just how we think.